CONTACT

 Occupational safety and health initiatives

-We have adopted the following safety and health objectives for FY2023: eliminating failures to identify hazards that could lead to serious accidents during safety assessments; providing precisely targeted safety guidance through safety patrols; strengthening guidance during safety and health management activities by worksite managers, foremen, and safety and health managers; and sharing robust safety awareness while strengthening cooperative structures with the Safety and Health Cooperative Association.
-Rather than contenting ourselves with the status quo, we will pursue new safety and health initiatives to foster a strong awareness of the concept that underlies our safety and health policy—“understanding the need for respecting people and giving top priority to safety and health”—on the part of everyone who is involved in our operations.
+We adopted the following safety and health objectives for FY2023: eliminating failures to identify hazards that could lead to serious accidents during safety assessments; providing precisely targeted safety guidance through safety patrols; strengthening guidance during safety and health management activities by worksite managers, foremen, and safety and health managers; and sharing robust safety awareness while strengthening cooperative structures with the Safety and Health Cooperative Association.
+By working together with involved contractors to fulfill our roles, we worked to energize safety and health activities throughout the Company.

 Safety and health activities and their results